beatriznegreiros/fuzzycorr/README.md

 Hydro_AS_2D and others.
 The validity of such models is done comparing simulated against the observed data sets.
 With this purpose, two main methods of comparison arise: comparison via statistical methods such as RMSE (Root Mean Squared Error) or visual human comparison.
-Local measures of similarity (or asimilarity) like the RMSE are very sensible to locational and value uncertainty and may indicate low agreement even when the overall patterns where adequetivaly simulated.
+Local measures of similarity (or asimilarity) like the RMSE are very sensible to locational and value uncertainty and may indicate low agreement even when the overall patterns were adequately simulated.

+In contrast, visual comparison is able to capture global similarity, which is one of the reasons why modelers still use it for model validation.
+Humans are capable of finding patterns without deliberately trying and therefore this comparison offers substantial advantages over local similarity measures.
+Nevertheless, more research has to be done to implement automated validation tools with some features of human thinking.
+That is necessary because human comparison is not transparent and prone to subjective interpretations; moreover, it is time consuming and hardly reproducible.

+In this context, the concept of fuzzy set theory has proven to be remarkable in capturing spatial patterns similar to human thinking.
+By introducing fuzziness of location, one introduces tolerance to spatial uncertainties in the outputs of hydro-morphodynamic models.
+Fuzzy logic is, therefore, highly applicable to these models because the last hold considerable uncertainties in model's structure, parameters and input data.

+This work addresses such necessity in evaluating model performance through the use of fuzzy map comparison.
+The tools developed here could be applied to assess hydro-morphodynamic model's validity and aid modelers on designing calibration procedures.

 ### Projects's Description